Get

 2. Stalking Is Fun for Your Cat

 The cat may also lightly bite or claw you, but not enough to hurt.
-However, there is a thing called play aggression in cats, which means the cat might sink its claws into your leg or bite and kick you hard.
+However, there is a thing called overstimulation and play aggression in cats, which means the cat might sink their claws into your leg or bite and kick you hard.
 However, this doesn’t mean that the feline is trying to hurt you.
 This is normal for cats, and they are just playing, not trying to cause harm.

 3. Your Cat Is Agitated or Anxious